 10. Bhadra Tiger Reserve and wildlife sanctuary, Karnataka

-The Bhadra Wildlife sanctuary and tiger reserve is situated along the Western Ghats in the Karnataka district.
+The Bhadra Wildlife Sanctuary and Tiger Reserve are situated along the Western Ghats in the Karnataka district.

 Approximately 40 tigers are presently living in the reserve.
-Aside from these species, elephants, bison, flying squirrel, and wild boar can be spotted.
+In addition to these species, one can spot elephants, bison, flying squirrels, and wild boar.
 It has over 120 species of flora and around 200 different types of birds.
-One of the most prominent features of the park is the Jangara Giant, a teak tree that is believed to be around 400 years old.
+The Jangara Giant, a teak tree believed to be around 400 years old, stands as one of the most prominent features of the park.

 If you would like to visit secluded reserves or simply take your time to explore them, these underrated tiger reserves in India are refreshing and incredible.